JamesBOPRC/BOPRC_R_Course_Lesson_6/README.md

 values of the co-variate.
 For example, the concentration of an analyte is often related to discharge in rivers as this usually means there has been rainfall and mobilisation of contaminants sourced from the land.
-If this was the case, then an trends we find in our data could actually be caused by changes in river discharge rather than increased losses or loading from within the catchment.
+If this was the case, then any trends we find in our data could actually be caused by changes in river discharge rather than increased losses or loading from within the catchment.